athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Mesmerizing Gaze.md

 * * *
 When you meet someone's gaze, they are unable to look away.

 Choose one target creature.
-That creature must succeed at a Will save or be [[Conditions/Fascinated|Fascinated]] until the end of your next turn; the DC for this save is equal to your class DC or spell DC, whichever is higher.
+That creature must succeed at a Will check save or be [[Conditions/Fascinated|Fascinated]] until the end of your next turn; the DC for this save is equal to your class DC or spell DC, whichever is higher.
 If the creature succeeds at its save or its fascination ends due to a hostile action, it becomes temporarily immune to your Mesmerizing Gaze for 1 day.

 When you select this feat, it gains either the arcane or occult trait; once you make this choice, you can't change it.